neu-rah/lpp/LAMBDA.md

 `FoldL f n l` right fold a list `l` using 'binary' function `f` starting with `n`

+`Zip a b` build a list of pairs from elements of lists A and B, until one of them ends.

 **List<** _elements[,..]_ **>**
 utility to construct lists as:
 ```c++